shrishti-04/Python_DSA/README.md

 <p>An optimization method that solves problems by breaking them into overlapping subproblems and storing their solutions to avoid redundant calculations.</p>
 <p>Here are my hand written notes on Dynamic Programming</p>

-<a href='https://drive.google.com/file/d/1eaQUOTm51NWVe89AcBmlOhNrnUwAYlvr/view?usp=sharing'>Hashing Notes</a>
+<a href='https://drive.google.com/file/d/1eaQUOTm51NWVe89AcBmlOhNrnUwAYlvr/view?usp=sharing'>Dynamic Programming Notes</a>

 <h2>Graphs</h2>
 <p>A data structure consisting of nodes (vertices) connected by edges, used to represent relationships and networks.</p>
 <p>Here are my hand written notes on Graphs</p>

-<a href='https://drive.google.com/file/d/1ecQv1h7a5aTzcW85YZB1XYHfWhSOPB7C/view?usp=sharing'>Hashing Notes</a>
+<a href='https://drive.google.com/file/d/1ecQv1h7a5aTzcW85YZB1XYHfWhSOPB7C/view?usp=sharing'>Graphs Notes</a>